Nuveen Churchill Direct Lending Corp. to Issue — Dividend of $0.10 (NYSE:NCDL)

 Nuveen Churchill Direct Lending Corp.
 (NYSE:NCDL – Get Free Report) announced a — dividend on Tuesday, February 27th, Wall Street Journal reports.
-Investors of record on Saturday, March 30th will be given a dividend of 0.10 per share on Monday, April 29th.
+Shareholders of record on Saturday, March 30th will be paid a dividend of 0.10 per share on Monday, April 29th.
 This represents a dividend yield of 10.6%.
 The ex-dividend date of this dividend is Wednesday, March 27th.

 Nuveen Churchill Direct Lending Price Performance

-Nuveen Churchill Direct Lending (NYSE:NCDL – Get Free Report) last announced its earnings results on Tuesday, February 27th.
-The company reported $0.66 earnings per share for the quarter, beating the consensus estimate of $0.62 by $0.04.
-The firm had revenue of $48.95 million during the quarter, compared to analysts’ expectations of $48.40 million.
-As a group, research analysts predict that Nuveen Churchill Direct Lending will post 2.23 earnings per share for the current year.
+Nuveen Churchill Direct Lending (NYSE:NCDL – Get Free Report) last posted its quarterly earnings results on Tuesday, February 27th.
+The company reported $0.66 EPS for the quarter, beating the consensus estimate of $0.62 by $0.04.
+The firm had revenue of $48.95 million during the quarter, compared to analyst estimates of $48.40 million.
+Equities analysts anticipate that Nuveen Churchill Direct Lending will post 2.23 EPS for the current fiscal year.

 Nuveen Churchill Direct Lending Corp. is a specialty finance company focused primarily on investing in senior secured loans to private equity-owned U.S. middle market companies.
 It has elected to be regulated as a business development company.
 Nuveen Churchill Direct Lending Corp. is based in NEW YORK.